020153465/shopgame/README.md

 - Sample games (Cyberpunk 2077, The Witcher 3, etc.)
 - Admin and user accounts
 - Proper database schema with relationships

+### Security
+- **JWT Secrets**: Automatically generated secure 512-bit secrets on first run
+- **Persistence**: JWT secrets are stored in Docker volumes and persist across deployments
+- **Portability**: No manual configuration required - works out of the box on any machine

 ## Project Structure